Rag1D2/js_practice/README.md

 # Compiler vs Polyfill

 If you write more modern (newer) JavaScript, there is no guarantee that every browser would be able to read the code.
 Some browsers may not have implemented the newer features yet.
-(Then your breaks, which sucks)
+(Then your code breaks, which sucks)

 #### Compiler